Home - Bookapy Book Preview

 “Eh…..your loss, man,” Mizu said.
 “One more month…..one more month till I get to finally join.
 Can’t wait to pilot my own shuttle……or maybe even a battleship from the bridge of one of the great warships.”

-“There are either one or two Itrean ships that have entered the system,” Mizu said.
-“They appear to be heading straight to Batrice.
+“An Itrean ship has entered the system,” Mizu said.
+“One, maybe two....
+They appear to be heading straight to Batrice.
 A Condition 1 State of Emergency is being declared…..”

 “ALERT!” an electronic voice interrupted him as it was called out in the city.
-“Itrean ships have entered the solar system.
-All personnel is asked to return to their homes or seek shelter.
+"Itrean ships have entered the solar system.
+All personnel are asked to return to their homes or seek shelter.
 Defenses are en route.
-All personnel is to remain calm and move in an orderly manner.
+All personnel are to remain calm and move in an orderly manner.
 This is not a drill.”
 The voice then repeated the same thing in Chinese to ensure the rest of the population understood it.

 “Son of a bitch,” Mizu said.

-In Batrice’s orbit, one of the three largest battleships in its defense fleet that hovered near the great space station of Fort Batrice began to break off.
+In Batrice’s orbit, one of the three largest battleships broke off from the defense fleet hovering near Fort Batrice.
 The reaction was quick.
 Defenses were made ready as one of the large gray cylindrical warships started to activate its rear thrusters.
 As its vectoring thrusters altered its direction, it was much easier to see it as the dim sunlight began to reveal it more and more.
-The words “UHN Widado” could be seen briefly as its rear engines started to flare up.
-Its box-like centripetal rotating structure continued to spin as it pointed its railguns in the direction of the incoming threat.
+The words “UHN Widado” could be seen briefly before its rear engines started to flare up.
+Its box-like centripetal rotating structure continued to spin while it pointed its railguns in the direction of the incoming threat.
 The eight bow-mounted torpedo/missile launch tubes opened up.

-Meanwhile, the two Itrean ships blue engine flares revealed that they were speeding up.
-They were slowly accelerating more and more as Anamade was moving out of the way of the star’s radiance.
-The sunlight began to reveal what they actually looked like.
+Meanwhile, the blue engine flares of the two Itrean ships revealed that they were speeding up.
+They were slowly accelerating more and more as Anamade moved out of the star’s radiance, revealing what they actually looked like.
 Both were painted in the color of red, which served as some form of identification marker.
-Each ship was unique by appearance.
-One of the alien vessels was a small box and cylindrical vessel that carried a few smaller CIWS autogun turrets along with its frame.
+Each ship was unique in appearance.
+One of the alien vessels was a small box and cylindrical vessel that carried a few smaller CIWS autogun turrets along its frame.
 It carried a missile launcher and a light railgun turret on its bow dorsal section.
 On its ventral side was a hangar bay for a single shuttle.
 Besides the weapons, there were forward-mounted thrusters on its port and starboard side.
 Connected to the main forward section of the hull was a small centripetal rotating ring.
-On the rear area were the main aft thruster and power generator.
+On the rear module were the main aft thruster and power generator.

 “That was good thinking, bro,” Mizu told Chuang.
 “I wouldn’t want to be near the windows.
 If the Itreans start to shoot at us, we might get hit by the raining shrapnel.
 Hey guys!
 Get away from the windows!”